Randomized Matrix Decompositions using R: Randomized robust principal component analysis

-Figure~\ref{fig:rrpca_accurcy} shows the performance of the RPCA algorithms over $50$ runs.
+Thus, to better compare the algorithms we perform a small simulation study using synthetic data.
+By superimposing a low-rank matrix with a sparse component, the ground truth is known.
+First, the low-rank component is generated: \begin{CodeChunk} \begin{CodeInput} R> m <- 300; n <- 300; k <- 5 R> L1 <- matrix(rnorm(m * k), nrow = m, ncol = k) R> L2 <- matrix(rnorm(n * k), nrow = k, ncol = n) R> L <- L1 \end{CodeInput} \end{CodeChunk} The sparse component with about 20\% nonzero i.i.d.~uniform entries in the interval $[-500,500]$ is generated from: \begin{CodeChunk} \begin{CodeInput} R> S <- matrix(runif(m * n, -500, 500), nrow = m, ncol = n) R> S <- S * matrix(rbinom(m * n, size = 1, prob = 0.2), nrow = m, ncol = n) \end{CodeInput} \end{CodeChunk} The data matrix is then constructed by superimposing the low-rank and sparse components: \begin{CodeChunk} \begin{CodeInput} R> A <- L + S \end{CodeInput} \end{CodeChunk} Figure~\ref{fig:rrpca_accurcy} shows the performance of the RPCA algorithms over $50$ runs.
 Both the randomized and deterministic routines provided by the \pkg{rsvd} package show a better performance than the \pkg{rpca} package, when the maximum number of iterations is set to $50$.
 In addition, we show the performance after $100$ iterations for the RPCA algorithms from the \pkg{rpca} package.